flybywiresim/docs/docs/start/support.md

 Please try and remove all other mods/liveries from the [Community Folder](#community-folder-content) and perform a clean reinstall of the A32NX with the [FlyByWire Installer](https://api.flybywiresim.com/installer).
 Then start the simulator and check if the problem is still present.
 This will help rule out mod conflicts.

-!!! warning "Please really do this as >90% of all reported issues are caused by conflicts with other mods and liveries, etc. Unfortunately Microsoft Flight Simulator 2020 is very sensible to conflicts between mods and liveries."
+!!! warning "Please really do this as >90% of all reported issues are caused by conflicts with other mods and liveries, etc. Unfortunately Microsoft Flight Simulator 2020 is very sensitive to conflicts between mods and liveries."

 ##  3. Research Known Issues

-Read the [Reported Issues](support.md) section - most issues users encounter are already on this list.
+Read the [Reported Issues](reported-issues.md) section - most issues users encounter are already on this list.

 If you have a github account please also see [Issues](https://github.com/flybywiresim/a32nx/issues) there.
 Please also use the search for your particular issue.